 Police estimated that 100,000 people turned out for a rally called by hard-line Muslim groups against the capital’s Christian governor, whom they accuse of having committed blasphemy.

-President Joko Widodo had met with other political leaders amid calls for calm, but critics say he has been too slow since taking office in 2014 to respond to deepening tensions for fear of being labeled anti-Muslim.
+President Joko Widodo had met with other political leaders amid calls for calm.
+Still, critics say he has been too slow since taking office in 2014 to respond to deepening tensions for fear of being labeled anti-Muslim.

-In a recent interview, Mr. Widodo, who is himself a Muslim, said religious and political leaders had a responsibility to “cool temperatures down,” and he vowed to protect minorities.
+In a recent interview, Mr. Widodo, a Muslim, said religious and political leaders were responsible for “cool temperatures down,” and he vowed to protect minorities.
 “My government won’t tolerate any discrimination,” “We are one of the most tolerant countries in the world,’’ Mr. Widodo told The Wall Street Journal.